mhingston/continue-auth-worker/README.md

 # Continue Auth Worker

-This project provides a Cloudflare Worker that acts as a proxy server to Cloudflare AI gateway.
+This project provides a Cloudflare Worker that acts as a proxy server to [Cloudflare AI Gateway](https://developers.cloudflare.com/ai-gateway/).
 The particular use case being targetting here is to support a multi-user environment for [Continue](https://www.continue.dev/) AI assistant.
 By using this worker you can have a setup with per-user API keys which are then swapped out for the upstream provider API key.

 ![image](https://github.com/user-attachments/assets/3fe3f698-1d65-44cf-9a2b-240ed4041425)